Abhamid3311/tools-manufacturer-client/README.md

-# Getting Started with Create React App
+# Getting Started with Khulna Tools

-This project was Made By Tailwind with [Khulna Tools](https://tools-managment.web.app/).
+This project was Made By React  [Khulna Tools](https://tools-managment.web.app/).

 [Server Side](https://lit-retreat-00129.herokuapp.com/)

 ## Available Features

-* Here we can see Details about Tools by Clicking Purchase Button.
+* Khulna Tools is a Fullstack Manufecturer Website.
+* Full responsive site.
+* At Featured Tools section, If you click Buy Now button it will take you to Tools Details page.
-* When we go  at ToolsDetails page we can add order by giving quantity and other information.
+* When we go The ToolsDetails page we can add order by giving quantity and other informations.
-* There is a Section of Business Summery where you Know us by Number.
+* There is a Section of Business Summery where you can see some state of our Company.
-* From Dashboard>add review> you can add review.
-* You can also see your all order at the My Order page.
+* There is a Sliding Testimonial section in homepage.
-* At the My Portfolio page you can see about Myself.
+* At Tools page you can see all of our Tools.
+* There are also have Contact page and About Us page.
+* Implement Email and Google Authentication for login and register.
+* Implement JWT Token  for admin and users aurhorization.
+* Dashboard made by Nested route.
+* Dashboard for Users: My Order, Add review, My profile page.
+* Dashboard for Admin : Manage order, Manage users(only admin can make admin), Add Tools, My profile page.

 ## Used Technology
+* HTML5
-* HTML
+* CSS3
 * Tailwind
+* Daisy UI
 * React
+* React Router
-* Node(Express.js)
+* Node (Express.js)
 * MongoDB
 * Firebase Authentication
 * Firebase Hosting
 * React Toastify
+* Swiper js
-* React Router
+* React Icon

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+* JWT Tokens
+*